ericdugg/rancher-terraform-multi-stage/README.md

 ## rancher
 Use `terraform.tfvars.example` as a template.
-Updated `backend.tf` with your AWS details for state.
+Updated `backend.tf` and `remote.tf` with your AWS details for state.
 Run `terraform apply` which provisions the RKE cluster, cattle-system namespace, secrets for the ACME CERT and CA, Rancher application installed using HELM, and bootstraps the cluster setting the admin password and server-url.

 This relies on output variables from the infrastructure folder state and a `terraform_remote_state` data object is configured using the appropriate S3 configuration.